Voilett-Roze/asus/Using-ipset.md

 > Note: The script with maintainers are linked in the chart to their respective installation instructions there on the wiki, within those instructions you will find information on how to install and where to get support.
 The Peerguardian scripts are considered legacy.
 Only use those if your router supports ipset version 4 and your capable to manage on your own, if you don't then consider using the iblocklist-loader instead it supports both ipset versions and have an active maintainer.

+>ATTENTION: Scripters feel free to append to this list and then link installation instructions on the installation instructions page, please dont add full scripts to that page cause it gets messy "keep it light", also remember not to write to [JFFS partition](https://github.com/RMerl/asuswrt-merlin/wiki/JFFS) due to wear and tear.

 | `Scriptname` |`Ipset 4`|`Ipset 6`|`Maintained by`|`Supports other platforms`|Description|
 |--------------|:-------:|:-------:|:-------------:|:------------------------:|:----------: